20zurmca/CPUSimulator/README.md

 **Example: java LaunchVisualizer “AssemblyCode.o” “true” 4 c**

 ## Distribution
-The Jar_Distribution directory contains jar files that execute the program like CLI, except you have to add the -jar tag.
+The Jar_Distribution directory contains jar files that execute the programs with the same command line arguments as described.
 You will find project manuels in that folder that deliever the same information as the README.md.
 Project Documentation is available in the Documentation folder.

 ## Demo